qutip/qutip/doc/development/contributing.rst

 Refer to the main instructions for the most up-to-date version, however as of version 5.4 the requirements can be installed into a conda environment with ::

-   conda install meson-python meson ninja numpy scipy cython setuptools filelock pytest pytest-rerunfailures
+   conda install meson-python ninja numpy scipy cython setuptools filelock pytest pytest-rerunfailures

 Note that ``qutip`` should *not* be installed with ``conda install``.

 .. note::
    If you prefer, you can also use ``pip`` to install all the dependencies.
-   We typically recommend ``conda`` when doing main-library development because it is easier to switch low-level packages around like BLAS implementations, but if this doesn't mean anything to you, feel free to use ``pip``.
+   We typically recommend ``conda`` when doing main-library development because it is easier to switch low-level packages around like BLAS implementations, but if you don't require this, feel free to use ``pip``.

 You will need to make sure you have a functioning C++ compiler to build QuTiP.
 If you are on Linux or Mac, this is likely already done for you, however if you are on Windows, refer to the :ref:`Windows installation <install-on-windows>` section of the installation guide.